-Authority: Agriculture Article §2-1701 at seq., Annotated Code of Maryland
+Authority: Agriculture Article, §2-1701, et. seq., Annotated Code of Maryland

-.01 Purpose.
+.01Purpose.

-The purpose of this chapter is to set forth minimum standards of care for the following animal shelters that keep dogs and cats:

-A. A shelter that is owned by a county or municipality;

-B. A shelter that a county or municipality contracts with for animal control services; or

-C. A shelter that has received a grant from the Maryland Spay and Neuter Grants Program during the previous year.
+The purpose of this chapter is to set forth minimum standards of care for the following animal shelters that keep dogs and cats: (1) a shelter that is owned by a county or municipality; (2) a shelter that a county or municipality contracts with for animal control services; or, (3) a shelter that has received a grant from the Maryland Spay and Neuter Grants Program during the previous year.